ERC Club News

 - Stimulate interactions between the teams of the site to participate in these programs.

 Composition :The CERCle is composed of members attached to a research unit of the Aix-Marseille site and are :

 - Winners of a European Research Council (ERC) contract, completed or in progress.

 - Current or former members of an ERC panel.

-- 38 winners in the Horizon 2020 programme (2014-2020).
-Four winners benefited from an ERC Proof of Concept (ERC PoC) project.
+- Five winners have benefited from an ERC Proof of Concept (ERC PoC) project.

-- 9 site panel members.
+- 9 panel members from the site.

-The CERCle activities are supervised by a European Steering Committee led by AMU, bringing together the operational units of CNRS, INSERM, IRD, CEA, Centrale Innovation and Protisvalor, AMU's valorisation subsidiary.
+CERCle activities are supervised by a European Steering Committee led by AMU, bringing together the operational units of CNRS, INSERM, IRD, CEA, Centrale Innovation and Protisvalor, AMU's valorisation subsidiary.

 Céline DAMON (Direction de la Recherche et de la Valorisation, AMU)

 Tel : 04 91 39 65 72 - email : email@example.com